broxus/locklift/README.md

 ```

 Also, you can add any contracts and used it as like it was deployed in your network.
-Some words about algorithm of searching contract in fork mode:
+Some words about the algorithm of searching contract in fork mode:

-1. If you or your contract is trying to interact with contract that wasn't deployed in your network, locklift will try to find it in fork
+1. If you or your contract is trying to interact with a contract that wasn't deployed in your network, locklift will try to find it in fork
 2. If contract wasn't found in fork, it will show a warning
 3. If contract was found in fork locklift will try to apply ABI to this contract